pulp/pulp/docs/sphinx/user-guide/admin-client/events.rst

 Event Types
 -----------

+These are the types of events that can be associated with listeners, and each description includes a partial list of the types of data that gets reported.

 repo.publish.start
   Fires when any repository starts a publish operation.
+    * start time
+    * repo_id
+    * user who initiated the sync
+    * task ID

 repo.publish.finish
   Fires when any repository finishes a publish operation.
+    * start time
+    * end time
+    * repo_id
+    * task ID
+    * success/failure
+    * number of items published
+    * errors

 repo.sync.start
   Fires when any repository starts a sync operation.
+    * start time
+    * repo_id
+    * user who initiated the sync
+    * task ID

 repo.sync.finish
   Fires when any repository finishes a sync operation.
+    * start time
+    * end time
+    * repo_id
+    * task ID
+    * success/failure
+    * number of items imported
+    * errors